R-A Home Page

 Issues include locking, lost format or files, card or drive recognition in device, adapter or card reader; upgrade to higher capacity etc. In essence, failure – often permanent

 Android 4 ICS and later versions phone and tablet SD cards are managed differently from previous ones, creating file saving and transfer problems.
-See August 2013 comments on our related R-A Blog post.
+See the comments on our related R-A Blog post.

 The write protection tab on an SD adaptor, if locked, will prevent copying files to the card (see below).
 There is no lock on a micro SD card.

 If your phone doesn't display images or play music you have copied to the card, you may have to put them in correctly named folders for your phone to recognise.
 You may also have to set the storage location: phone memory or card.

 If the above didn't fix your problem, or you have another SD card issue, read on, as there are quite a few for which there are solutions or workarounds.

 There are three sizes of SD cards: Standard, Mini and Micro

 SD stands for Secure Digital.
-SD cards are made by Kingston and SanDisk (most popular), but also Polaroid, Panasonic, Sony, Nokia, Fuji, Samsung and others.
+SD cards are made by Kingston and SanDisk (most popular), but also Polaroid, Panasonic, Sony, Nokia, Fuji, Samsung and many others.
 They are used as removable extra memory storage for mobile phones, cameras, video recorders, MP3 players, handheld computers, PDAs and GPS devices.
-SD cards, also known as MMC cards, are small flash drives, ranging from 128 megabytes to several gigabytes.
-32GB and 64GB cards are common, for cameras especially.
+SD cards, also known as MMC cards, are small flash drives, ranging from megabytes to 512GB or more can be used in devices such as:

 When adding a new or upgrading to a higher capacity flash memory card by spending just a few dollars or pounds, it's important to first check whether your phone or camera will recognise it and it will work properly and at full capacity.
 There are other issues described further down the page, with a workable solution I found for my own problem.